stormpath/stormpath-aspnetcore/docs/introduction.rst

 You might want to use Stormpath if:

 - You want to make user creation, management, and security as simple as possible.
-  (You can get started in ASP.NET with only a couple of lines of code!)
+  (You can get started in |framework| with only a couple of lines of code!)
 - User security is a top priority.
 We're security experts so you don't have to be one.
 - Scaling your user base is a concern (Stormpath handles scaling transparently).
 - You need to store custom user data along with your user's basic information